Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Container:** it is an abstraction that packages applications and libraries together so that the applications can run on a greater variety of hardware and operating systems.
 This ultimately makes hosting large applications better.

 **Convolution:** is the mathematical combination of two functions to produce a third function.

+**DAR Run:** is a physical instance of a DAG, containing task intances that run for a specific execution_date.

 **DAG Runner:** it refers to an implementation that supports an orchestration.